Orchestre des Pays de Savoie

-The Orchestre des Pays de Savoie is a French classical orchestra that was the result of a fruitful collaboration between the Savoie and Haute-Savoie départements.
-The Orchestra is a permanent Member of the French Orchestra Association (AFO).
-It was created in 1984 with the support of the Entente régionale de Savoie (now the Assemblée des Pays de Savoie), the Rhône-Alpes Region and the French Ministry of Culture.
+The Orchestre des Pays de Savoie is a French classical orchestra that was the result of a collaboration between the Savoie and Haute-Savoie departments.
+The orchestra is a permanent member of the French Orchestra Association (AFO).
+It was created in 1984 with the support of the Entente régionale de Savoie (now the Assemblée des Pays de Savoie), the Rhône-Alpes Region, and the French Ministry of Culture.

 Musical directors

-Since 1984 its musical directors have been Patrice Fontanarosa, Tibor Varga, Mark Foster and Graziella Contratto.
-Under the impetus of its successive conductors it has become one of the most dynamic French orchestras.
+Since 1984, its musical directors have been Patrice Fontanarosa, Tibor Varga, Mark Foster, and Graziella Contratto.
+Under the impetus of its successive conductors, it has become one of the most dynamic French orchestras.
 Nicolas Chalvin took over as musical director in September 2009.